mcruz206/LearnAI-Bootcamp/lab03.4_manage_conda_envs_in_aml/README.md

-# Lab 3.4: Updating conda to include additional external dependencies for deep learning or MML
+# Updating conda to include additional external dependencies for deep learning or MML

 ## What is conda?